Shutter head unit

 Shutter Head Unit

-The shutter head uses a rotary solenoid to flip a Supermax coated Silicon mirror in and out of the beam.
+The Shutter Head Unit is a critical component in laser systems, designed to control the path of the laser beam.
+It employs a rotary solenoid to flip a Supermax coated Silicon mirror in and out of the beam’s path.

-Therefore, if the power were to fail, the shutter will close (a spring provides the force).
-LEDs on the shutter head indicate the status: red for open and green for closed.
-The open and close positions are detected by
+The status of the shutter is indicated by LEDs on the shutter head: red for open and green for closed.
+The open and close positions are detected by opto-reflective switches, providing a reliable method of status detection.

-Power is provided via the 9-pin D plug connector and open/close status can also be monitored via this connector.
-An optional Laser Shutter Controller, LSC01, supplies power and monitors the status of the
+Power is supplied to the Shutter Head Unit via a 9-pin D plug connector.
+The open/close status of the shutter can also be monitored through this connector.
+An optional Laser Shutter Controller, LSC01, can be used to supply power and monitor the status of the shutter.

-Note that the shutter is intended as a safety shutter and not for brief timing exposures.
-Using the LSC01, typical opening and closing times have been measured at 30 and 60 msec respectively (as defined by the period in which neither limit switch ‘sees’ the mirror).
-Note that these times cannot be equalised due to the solenoid limitations.
-The clear aperture is 19mm.
+The shutter is designed as a safety shutter, not intended for brief timing exposures.
+Using the LSC01, typical opening and closing times have been measured at 30 and 60 msec respectively.
+These times cannot be equalised due to the limitations of the solenoid.
+The clear aperture of the shutter is 19mm.

-The shutter heads are provided with retractable screw rings for mounting to beam pipe.
-Before installing the shutter, check that the beam is centred to the beam pipe.
-Also note that there is an input and output side.
+The shutter heads are equipped with retractable screw rings for mounting to a beam pipe.
+Before installing the shutter, it is important to ensure that the beam is centred to the beam pipe.
+Also, note that there is an input and output side to the shutter.
 Sending the beam in from the wrong side will cause it to hit the rear of the mirror mount.

 Contact us today